Clemapfel/mousetrap/docs/05_events.md

 \signal_click_released{ClickEventController}
 \signal_click_stopped{ClickEventController}

-Much like with `MotionEventController`, the signals provide the handler with `x` and `y`, the absolute position of the cursor when they click happend, in widget-space.
+Much like with `MotionEventController`, the signals provide the handler with `x` and `y`, the absolute position of the cursor when they click happened, in widget-space.

 The first argument for two of the signals, `click_pressed` and `click_released`, `n_presses` is the number of clicks in the current sequence.
-For example `n_presses = 2` in a `click_pressed` means that this is the second time the mouse button was pressed in sequence, `click_stopped` signals that a sequence of clicks has stopped.
+For example, `n_presses = 2` in a `click_pressed` means that this is the second time the mouse button was pressed in sequence, `click_stopped` signals that a sequence of clicks has stopped.
 It may be helpful to consider an example:

 Let's say the user clicks the mouse button 2 times total, then stops clicking.
 This will emit the following events in this order:
 1) `click_pressed` (n_pressed = 1)